Olympen

 Olympen was a music venue located in Lund, Sweden.
 It had a capacity of 2,500 and hosted many famous artists from 1971 to 2009.
-A list of partial performers include Alice Cooper, Steppenwolf, Queen, Faces, Paul McCartney and Wings, Kiss, ABBA, Neil Young, Black Sabbath, Bob Dylan, Depeche Mode, Frank Zappa, Santana and Metallica.
+A partial list of performers include Roxette, Iron Maiden, Alice Cooper, Steppenwolf, Queen, Faces, Paul McCartney and Wings, Kiss, ABBA, Neil Young, Black Sabbath, Bob Dylan, Depeche Mode, Frank Zappa, Santana, Metallica and Kraftwerk.
 The facility was remodeled into a gym in 2011.